bu-ist/coding-standards/css-and-sass/index.md

 <a name="ids-and-classes">
 ### IDs & Classes

 Use classes for everything unless an ID is needed (e.g., for JavaScript).
 Most classes and IDs are lowercase with words separated by a dash.
-Use camel case for utilities and components.
+Use camel case for utilities and components (see related sections below).

 ##### Example: